hughesadam87/scikit-spectra/Actual_Source_Code/install.rst

 .. warning::
     Pandas 0.14 is the only supported version at the moment due to API changes in 0.15.
 We apologize for the inconvenience.

-To use the newer features if scikit-spectra such as the IPython notebook GUIs, please instal:
+To use the newer features if scikit-spectra such as the IPython notebook GUIs, please install:

    - `IPython Notebook 3.0.0 Dev.
 Version <https://github.com/ipython/ipython>`_
    - `MPLD3 <https://github.com/jakevdp/mpld3>`_